Aditya-Yan/NeuroSpeech/README.md

 last one, update only the first section BEFORE `\derived` to be the `speechbci-main` folder location.

 make sure to download the `competitionData.tar.gz` from dryad and place in the `speechbci-main` directory, unzipped twice to not be a `.tar` or `tar.gz` anymore, so it should just be a folder named `competitionData`

+cd into the `speechBCI-main\NeuralDecoder` and run `pip install -e .`. this will install dependencies